 Hunters will serve as an essential partner in the successful implementation of this action plan.
 Currently, each successful elk or deer hunter shall submit samples for CWD testing for all elk and deer harvested from any CSP hunting unit.
 Moving forward, hunters with licenses to harvest deer in Tier 1 surveillance areas will be mailed information on how to submit voluntary CWD samples.
 Hunters who harvest deer or elk in Tier 2 or 3 surveillance areas can still have their animal tested for CWD.
 As a voluntary submission, hunters will be responsible for the cost of shipping and any professional sample collection costs unless a location is provided by GFP.
+While budgets and staff are limited, GFP will strive to accommodate those hunters who desire a CWD test from a harvested deer or elk within known endemic areas.
 The South Dakota Department of Game, Fish and Parks will pay for the testing cost of the sample at SDSU ADRDL.
 Results will be sent to both the hunter and GFP.
 These results will supplement GFP's surveillance effort across the state.
 The process for collecting samples from a harvested deer or elk and how to properly submit to SDSU ADRDL can be found at https://gfp.sd.gov/cwd-testing/.

-In the event a hunter-harvested deer or elk tests positive, the hunter has two options: 1) retain the entire harvested animal; or 2) be given a choice to get their preference points and draw eligibility re-instated for the following year if the entire harvested animal (i.e., antlers, hide, carcass) is returned to GFP.
+In the event a hunter-harvested deer or elk tests positive, the hunter has two options: 1) retain the entire harvested animal; or 2) be given a choice to get their preference points and draw eligibility reinstated for the following year if the entire harvested animal (i.e., antlers, hide, carcass) is returned to GFP.